 - You can bring food on the train and eat it in your seat, or you can bring food back from the cafe.

-- You cannot bring personal food into the cafe or dining areas per FDA rules.
+- Do not bring personal food into the cafe or dining areas per FDA rules.

-- Only the alcohol purchased on the train can be consumed on the train unless you have a room.
+- You can only consume the alcohol you purchased on the train unless you have a room.

-- Food can be brought back to your room.
+- Meals can be eating in the dinner or brought back to your room.

 - Amtrak cannot store or refrigerate your food or medication.
 Amtrak can supply ice for a small cooler, bases on the availability plan accordingly.